tlalexandre/raphael-silva/README.md

 * IamSilva - Actual website of Raphael Silva, for all the text content, and the Logo.
 * Am I Responsive? - To show the website image on a range of devices.
 * Shields.io -To add badges to the README
+* Contrast Checker - To check the contrast was good for accessibility purpose.

 ## Deployment
 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab
   - From the source section drop-down menu, select the Master Branch